Mission Historical Museum

 Ranching

 Life on the early ranches was challenging for both ranch owners and workers.
-In the Ranch Room you can see how a chuck wagon was outfitted, and peek inside the “little house out back” that served the sanitary needs of early settlers.
+In the Ranch Exhibit you can see how a chuck wagon was outfitted, and peek inside the “little house out back” that served the sanitary needs of early settlers.

 Military Room